viamrobotics/docs/docs/get-started/viam.md

 ## Configure your machine

-Robots can be small and simple or very complex.
+Machines can be small and simple or very complex.
 A machine can be a single-board computer with a single sensor or LED wired to it, or a machine can consist of multiple computers with many physical components connected, acting as one unit.

 The term {{% glossary_tooltip term_id="component" text="_component_" %}} describes a piece of hardware that a computer controls, like an arm or a motor.